dell/csm-docs/content/docs/csidriver/features/unity.md

 kubectl create -f test/sample.yaml
 ```

-After executing this command 3 PVC and statefulset are created in the `test-unity` namespace.
+After executing this command 3 PVC and statefulset are created in the `unity` namespace.
-You can check created PVCs by running `kubectl get pvc -n test-unity` and check statefulset's pods by running `kubectl get pods -n test-unity` command.
+You can check created PVCs by running `kubectl get pvc -n unity` and check statefulset's pods by running `kubectl get pods -n unity` command.
 The pod should be `Ready` and `Running`.

 > If Pod is in CrashLoopback or PVCs is in a Pending state then driver installation is not successful, check logs of node and controller.